Topo Athletic Terraventure Fully Reviewed for Quality Review Facts

-The Terraventure did a wonderful job in transitions from trail to road to rock to snow and ice!
-It definitely passed the “Alaska test” by handling packed snow and light ice at the level of my microspike shoes, which I found very surprising.
+The Terraventure did an excellent job in transitions from trail to road to rock to snow and ice!
+It passed the “Alaska test” by handling packed snow and light ice at the level of my microspike shoes, which I found very surprising.
 Users report solid and consistent performance across muddy trails and slippery stairs as well.
-This shoe has slightly more padding than the MT-2 according to reviewers, which aids in comfort over technical trail terrain.
+Topo Athletic Terraventure has slightly more padding than the MT-2 according to reviewers, which aids in comfort over technical trail terrain.

-.
 While technically not a cross-over shoe like it’s predecessor, the Topo MT-2, the Terraventure excels in any environment.
-I could not find a single area where I had concern about the traction – and trust me, I put it through the ringer!
-In particular, the Terraventure handles very well on snow and scree/rocks according to reviewers.
+I could not find a single area where I had concerns about the traction – and trust me, I put it through the ringer!
+In particular, Topo Athletic Terraventure handles very well on snow and screen/rocks according to reviewers.

 To sum up my feelings on flexibility: Just right!
-The design is in the mid-range to low end of rigidity, which provides a nice coupling of motion between gait phases.
+The design is in the mid-range to low-end of rigidity, which provides an excellent coupling of motion between gait phases.
 I appreciated this because it didn’t feel too minimalistic, but at the same time promoted relaxed running mechanics and ample-feeling support despite the low drop.

-The shoe is not designed for motion control but it’s also not “minimalistic."
+The Topo Athletic Terraventure is not designed for motion control, but it’s also not “minimalistic."
 It promotes stability through fostering the right coupling of muscle activity to engage the arch and ankle support mechanisms.
 Proper toe splay is important for this mechanism, and less external material stability/pressure in the forefoot combined with more snugness in the heel and midfoot may also enhance the proprioception (sense of kinesthetic awareness) that reduces ankle rolls.
 Topo Athletics has links to good videos on the science behind their shoe design on their website!